A nonlinear semigroup approach to Hamilton-Jacobi equations--revisited: Introduction and main results

 where $\langle\cdot,\cdot\rangle_x$ represents the canonical pairing between $T_xM$ and $T^*_xM$.
 The Lagrangian $L(x,\dot x)$ satisfies the following properties: \begin{itemize} \item [\textbf{(LSC):}] $L(x,\dot x)$ is lower semicontinous in $\dot x$, and continuous on the interior of its domain $\textrm{dom}(L):=\{(x,\dot x)\in TM:\ L(x,\dot x)<+\infty\}$;

-\item [\textbf{(CON):}] $L(x,\dot x)$ is convex in $\dot x$, for any $x\in M$. \end{itemize} We also assume \begin{itemize} \item [\textbf{($\pm$):}] there exist $x_1,x_2\in M$ such that $\lambda(x_1)>0$ and $\lambda(x_2)<0$. \end{itemize} From an economical point of view, the assumption ($\pm$) may be corresponding to a model with fluctuating interest rates.
+\item [\textbf{(CON):}] $L(x,\dot x)$ is convex in $\dot x$, for any $x\in M$. \end{itemize} We also assume {$\lambda(x)$ is continuous} and satisfies \begin{itemize} \item [\textbf{($\pm$):}] there exist $x_1,x_2\in M$ such that $\lambda(x_1)>0$ and $\lambda(x_2)<0$. \end{itemize} {Throughout this paper, we define } where $\|\cdot\|_\infty$ stands for the supremum norm of the functions on their domains.
+From an economical point of view, the assumption ($\pm$) may be corresponding to a model with fluctuating interest rates.
 To be more precise, the rates depend on the space variable and admit values above and below zero at some places.
-From a theoretical point of view, it is a toy model of the HJ equations with non-monotone dependence on $u$, by which certain differences from the cases with monotone dependence on $u$ can be revealed.
+From a theoretical point of view, it is a toy model of the HJ equations with non-monotone dependence on $u$.
+Based on this model, we revealed some different phenomena from the cases with monotone dependence on $u$ can be revealed. \begin{remark} The model (\ref{hu}) has been considered in \cite{Z1}.
+In that paper, the function $\lambda(x)$ is non-negative and positive on the projected Aubry set of $H(x,p)$.
+In this case, the solution of (\ref{hu}) is unique.
+The asymptotic behavior of the solution of (\ref{hu}) is also studied in \cite{Z1} when $\lambda_0 \to 0$.
+When $\lambda_0 \to 0$ and the assumption ($\pm$) holds, the family of solutions of (\ref{hu}) may diverge, one can refer to \cite{N} for an example. \end{remark}

-In \cite{NWY}, the well-posedness of the Lax-Oleinik semigroup was verified for contact HJ equations under mild conditions.
-By virtue of that, we generalize the results in \cite{JYZ} to the cases from the Tonelli conditions to the assumptions (C), (CON) and (CER).
-Henceforth, for simplicity of notation, we omit the word ``viscosity". \begin{Resultr} Let
+In \cite{NWY}, the well-posedness of the Lax-Oleinik semigroup was verified for contact HJ equations under very mild conditions.
+By virtue of that, we generalize the results in \cite{JYZ} to the cases from the Tonelli conditions to the assumptions (C), (CON) and (CER) above.
+Henceforth, for simplicity of notation, we omit the word ``viscosity", if it is not necessary to be mentioned. \begin{proposition}[Generalization of \cite{JYZ}] Let